dclements9/devfest_schedule/README.md

 TODO: Delete this and the text above, and describe your gem

+## Description
+    Devfest Schedule CLI scrapes and then displays the talks for GDG DevFest Capital Region 2018.

 ## Installation

 Add this line to your application's Gemfile: